Farooq Sattar: Political career

-Sattar was re-elected as the member of the National Assembly of Pakistan for the fourth time in 2008 Pakistani general election on the ticket on MQM from Karachi's south constituency.
+Sattar was re-elected as the member of the National Assembly of Pakistan for the fourth time in the 2008 Pakistani general election on the ticket on MQM from Karachi's south constituency.
 Pakistan Peoples Party however alleged that there was rigging in the constituency and accused MQM and Sattar for manipulating the final results.
 Sattar was inducted into federal cabinet and served as the Federal Minister for overseas Pakistanis from 2008 until his resignation in 2010.

-Sattar was re-elected as the member of the National Assembly of Pakistan for the fifth time in 2013 Pakistani general election on the ticket on MQM from Karachi's south constituency.
+Sattar was re-elected as the member of the National Assembly of Pakistan for the fifth time in the 2013 Pakistani general election on the ticket on MQM from Karachi's south constituency.

 Sattar has been the senior deputy convener of the MQM and its parliamentary leader in the National Assembly.
 In 2008, he was a candidate for Prime Minister of Pakistan.
 He also served as chairman of the foreign affairs committee in the National Assembly during Pervez Musharraf's rule.